Sarah Palin: 2012 election cycle and candidacy speculation

 Beginning in November 2008, following Palin's high profile in the presidential campaign, an active "Draft Palin" movement started.
 On February 6, 2010, when asked on Fox News whether she would run for president in 2012, she replied, "I would be willing to if I believe that it's right for the country."
-She added, "I won't close the door that perhaps could be open for me in the future."

-In November 2010 Palin confirmed that she was considering running for the Presidency and was "having that discussion with my family".
-She said she realised her level of experience could cause problems with winning the nomination and criticized the "lamestream media" for focusing attention on her personal life.
+In November 2010, Palin confirmed that she was considering running for the White House, but realized that her level of experience could make it difficult to win the nomination and criticized the "lamestream media" for focusing attention on her personal life.
+In March 2011, Palin said, "It's time that a woman is president of the United States of America."

-In March 2011, Palin and her husband toured India at the invitation of Indian newsmagazine India Today, subsequently visiting Israel.
-During the tour she was asked about her future candidacy; she said, "I don't think there needs to be a rush to get out there as a declared candidate.
-It's a life-changing decision."
-In response to another question, she said, "It's time that a woman is president of the United States of America."

-In 2011 Palin said the home she had recently purchased in Scottsdale, Arizona, was not a full-time residence, and denied that she was planning to run for the Arizona Senate seat of the retiring Jon Kyl.
 On October 5, 2011, Palin said she had decided not to seek the Republican nomination for president.

 2014 Alaska gubernatorial election endorsement

 In October 2014, Palin endorsed the "unity ticket" of Independent Bill Walker and Democrat Byron Mallott in the 2014 Alaska gubernatorial election, which ran against her successor and former lieutenant governor, Sean Parnell.
 The endorsement was prompted by Parnell's oil-and-gas industry tax-cuts, which dismantled her administration's "Alaska's Clear and Equitable Share" (ACES) plan.
 She had previously supported a referendum to repeal the tax cuts, which was narrowly defeated in August 2014.
 Walker and Mallott made the repeal of the tax cuts a centerpiece of their campaign.
 Walker and Mallott won the governorship in the November 2014 election with 48.1 percent of the vote, versus 45.9 percent for the Republican ticket.